harmancilab/COLLAGENE/examples/1_key_generation/README.md

 ```
 Private DSK decryption keys are protected with a password that is asked three times at the command line.

+__IMPORTANT:__ The names of the key files should not be modified because they are used by *KeyMaker* while encrypting the key shares.
+Also, *COLLAGENE.sh* script uses each site's index while decrypting the encrypted key shares from *KeyMaker*.

 After DSK encryption keys are generated, each site will share their public key with the site that will initiate the key request.
 The sharing of the public key does not create any risks since it is only used for encryption.

 Also, the DSK encryption keys are very small in size and can be shared using the shared folder.